Multifaceted Emotion Regulation Theory (MERT) © Simone de Hoogh – Preliminary Version

 Understanding and clearing the runway is about understanding how we are evolutionarily defined in our own being, parenting, relating, our behaviour and stress responses, what our innate characteristics are, how we are influenced by our childhood experiences, how strong or fragile our support circle is with friends and family.
 How able are we to self-care, to repair in important relationships, what are our personal circumstances e.g. being a single mother or part of a couple, being disabled or struggling with a learning disability, battling an addiction, and how we are influenced by our economic, social and political situation e.g. how poor or rich we are and our direct environment is materially and in education, how safe economically we are, if we have just fled a war zone, or are an asylum seeker etc. etc.

-This level is about being aware and accepting ourselves and the people we love and understanding where we’re coming from and where our child is coming from and our partner, and connecting with our own needs.
+This facet is about being aware and accepting ourselves and the people we love and understanding where we’re coming from and where our child is coming from and our partner, and connecting with our own needs.

 “Our aim is to accept what we cannot change, find the courage to change what we can and the wisdom to see the difference.”
 (Serenety Prayer)